javalin/website/pages/docs/docs.md

-port()                                // request port protocol()                            // request protocol queryParam("name")                    // query param by name as string queryParamAsClass("name", clazz)      // query param parameter by name, as validator typed as specified class queryParams("name")                   // list of query parameters by name queryParamMap()                       // map of all query parameters queryString()                         // full query string
+port()                                // request port protocol()                            // request protocol queryParam("name")                    // query param by name as string queryParamAsClass("name", clazz)      // query param by name, as validator typed as specified class queryParamsAsClass("name", clazz)     // query param list by name, as validator typed as list of specified class queryParams("name")                   // list of query parameters by name queryParamMap()                       // map of all query parameters queryString()                         // full query string